johannesippen/johannesippen.com/_drafts/alex-cornell.md

 **Q: Speaking of visual arts – would you go back to filmmaking exclusively?**

 A: I plan to go back to music, not video.
 I haven’t done music professionally in a long time and I stopped doing it on the side.
-The day that decide to move away from design, when I’m burned out, which I do think eventually will happen, then I would shift gears to go back to music.
+The day that I decide to move away from design, when I’m burned out, which I do think eventually will happen, then I would shift gears to go back to music.
 We are talking about how design is becoming more and more objective and it’s much less of an artistic expression – music is almost the exact inverse of that.
 It’s all subjective, all creative expression.
-I can see that as a very personally fullfilling thing to do later in live.
+I can see that as a very personally fulfilling thing to do later in live.
 I don’t think at the pace at which I work with my colleagues is sustainable in a very long period of time.
 So I guess one day I will have to tap out, and when I do, I just look forward to the calm pastures of music.

 **Q: Going back to your roots when you worked with Scott Hansen, who’s doing both functions at the same time, being a celebrated musician as [TYCHO](http://www.tychomusic.com/) and a graphic designer as [ISO50](http://blog.iso50.com/).**